A moment in History

 a remedy through Sacrifice)

-Who cannot be the sacrifice? – David in the Psalms says:
+Who is not an acceptable sacrifice?
+David in Psalms says:

 Ps 51:5 Behold, I was shapen in iniquity; And in sin did my mother conceive me.

-Who is the sacrifice?
+Who is an acceptable sacrifice?
 God with us in the flesh!

 Isaiah 7:14 (ESV)